A 3 week New Zealand road trip from Auckland to Christchurch

 I usually just compare both companies and pick the best price/time; they both have several sailings every day.
 The process of catching the ferry is also nice and straightforward, they really guide you through it (I was very nervous about that the first time I took it!)

 Picton is a pretty little town but there’s not much there beyond a couple of short walks.
+If you’re up for a little more boat travel, Hopewell Lodge is an amazing place to stay in the Marlborough Sounds.

 Day 8: Head to Abel Tasman National Park